Qichen Xu (徐奇琛)

 My passion for computers extends from hardware to software.
 In hardware, I’m intrigued by the evolution and advancements of computer technology.
 On the software front, I’m adept at using programming to resolve challenges I encounter in both my academic and personal life.
 My expertise lies in Python, though I also have professional experience with Java, C++, Matlab, and Julia.
 Additionally, I regularly employ tools like bash, shell, and Docker to enhance my workflow efficiency.

-When I’m not diving deep into academics or tech stuff, you’ll probably find me enjoying a good workout, taking a hike, or getting competitive with a game of badminton.
+When I’m not diving deep into academics or nerdy stuff, you’ll find me working out, taking a hike, or getting competitive in a game of badminton.
 I’m comfortable chatting in both English and Mandarin, so feel free to contact me in whichever language you prefer.